-Many cases may well not warrant the consideration of either a police investigation or enquiries by the Local Safeguarding Children's Board (LSCB).
-In these cases local arrangements should be followed to resolve cases without delay.
+Many cases may well not warrant the consideration of either a police investigation or enquiries by the local safeguarding partners.
+In these cases internal arrangements should be followed to resolve cases without delay.
 However some rare allegations will be so serious they require immediate intervention by the LSCB and/or the police.
 The LADO should be informed of all allegations that come to the school's attention so they can consult police and children's social care services as appropriate.

-Dealing with allegations of abuse against other children
+Dealing with allegations of peer on peer abuse